hyprwm/hyprcursor/docs/MAKING_THEMES.md

 If you are using an svg cursor, the size parameter will be ignored.

 Mixing png and svg cursor images in one shape will result in an error.

+Please note animated svgs are not supported, you need to add a separate svg for every frame.